reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

 The Webflux framework allows CORS configuration to be set globally via `CorsWebFilter`.
 We can use the `CorsConfiguration` object to set the required configuration and register `CorsConfigurationSource` to be used with the filter.

-However, by default the `CorsConfiguration` in case of filters does not assign default configuration to the endpoints!
+However, by default, the `CorsConfiguration` in case of filters does not assign default configuration to the endpoints!
 Only the specified configuration can be applied.

 Another option is to call `CorsConfiguration.applyPermitDefaultValues()` explicitly.